-Any action that places cards in a specific order or reveals the position of any specific card within the deck immediately negates any previous randomization.
+Any action, other than game actions required by cards played, that places cards in a specific order or reveals the position of any specific card within the deck immediately negates any previous randomization.
 Players engaging in these or other questionable shuffling methods may be subject to the Unsporting Conduct section of the Penalty Guidelines.
 Players are strongly encouraged to shuffle their opponents' decks at Premier Events.